Jeong Se-woon

-Jeong Se-woon (born May 31, 1997) is a South Korean singer-songwriter signed under the label CAM WITH US.
-Sewoon debuted as solo artist with released the first part of his debut EP Ever on August 31, 2017.
-Jeong Sewoon is known for being a contestant on the survival show Produce 101 Season 2 in 2017.
+Jeong Se-woon (born May 31, 1997) is a South Korean singer-songwriter.
+He debuted as solo artist with released the first part of his debut EP Ever on August 31, 2017.
+Jeong is known for being a contestant on the survival show Produce 101 Season 2 in 2017.

 Career

 2013–2017: Pre-debut

 Jeong's first public appearance was in 2013, as a contestant in the third season of K-pop Star.
 He passed the first round of auditions with a performance of his original song titled "Mom, Wait a Minute".
 One of the judges in the show, founder and former JYP Entertainment CEO Park Jin-young, praised the musical form of the song and likened him to AKMU, who were the winners of the second season of K-pop Star.
 Starting from the third round, he competed as part of the duo Something with fellow contestant Kim Ah-hyeon.
 The duo reached the finals but was eliminated during the first round of live performances.
 In July 2014, three months after the show concluded, Jeong signed a contract with Starship Entertainment.

 In 2017, he represented Starship Entertainment in Produce 101 Season 2 alongside fellow trainee Lee Gwang-hyun.
 He became part of the Top 20 but was eliminated during the finale, after ranking 12th overall with 769,859 votes.
 After the show, on August 1, it was reported that he had started preparing for his solo debut.